hanabi/hanabi.github.io/Reference.md

   * The 1 that was skipped over is known to be bad from contextual information.
 (See *The Stale 1's Clue* section.)
 * Note that *Order Chop Moves* ONLY apply to unknown 1's.
 If you play any other unknown cards out of order, then it does not mean anything special.

+### Double Order Chop Move (for 3-Player Games)

+* This convention only applies to 3-player games.
+* In the *Order Chop Move* and the *Skipped Order Chop Move*, players can play 1's in a certain order to *Chop Move* a specific player of their choosing.
+* In a 4 or 5-player game, skipping over three 1's would *Chop Move* the player three seats away.
+However, in a 3-player game, this would be nonsensical, since there are only 3 players in total.
+* Thus, in a 3-player game, skipping over three 1's should *Double Chop Move* the very next player.
+* In the rare case where four things are skipped over, it should skip over the next player and *Double Chop Move* the player after that.

 ### Trash Order Chop Move

 * Sometimes, a player will have two known trash cards in their hand (and these cards are explicitly known trash, meaning that everyone on the team can equally see that they are known trash).